htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 strings case insensitively.
 The special comparison operators =?= and =!= compare strings case sensitively.

-A **requirements** or **rank** command in the submit description file may utilize attributes that appear in a machine or a job ClassAd.
+A **requirements**\ :index:`submit commands<single: submit commands; requirements>` or **rank**\ :index:`submit commands<single: submit commands; rank>` command in the submit description file may utilize attributes that appear in a machine or a job ClassAd.
 Within the submit description file (for a job) the prefix MY. (on a ClassAd attribute name) causes a reference to the job ClassAd attribute, and the prefix TARGET. causes a reference to a potential machine or matched machine ClassAd attribute.

+The *condor\_status* command displays
+:index:`HTCondor commands<single: HTCondor commands; condor_status>`\ statistics about
-The *condor\_status* command displays statistics about machines within the pool.
+machines within the pool.
 The **-l** option displays the machine ClassAd attributes for all machines in the HTCondor pool.
 The job ClassAds, if there are jobs in the queue, can be seen with the *condor\_q -l* command.
 This shows all the defined attributes for current jobs in the queue.

 A list of defined ClassAd attributes for job ClassAds is given in the unnumbered Appendix on page \ `Job ClassAd